 \subsection{The exact formula for standard Bloom filters}

 There is one problem with the standard analysis, which has already been detected and corrected before.
-The standard analysis derives the false positive rate only as function of the mean fill ratio $p$, as $p^k$.
+The standard analysis derives the FPR only as function of the mean fill ratio $p$, as $p^k$.
 Even though this gives a very good approximation for large Bloom filters, given the high concentration of the fill ratio around its mean~\cite{mitzenmacher2002compressed}, it is not an exact formula.

 Exact formulas for standard Bloom filters were developed~\cite{Bose2008210,christensen2010new}, by deriving the probability distribution of the fill ratio and weighing the false positive rate incurred by each concrete fill ratio with the probability of it occurring.
-A similar result had already been derived in~\cite{manber1994algorithm}, for a Bloom filter variant divided in pages (essentially, a blocked Bloom filter with typically large blocks), and a formula for the original Bloom filters was derived more recently in~\cite{Grandi2018}.
+A similar result had already been derived~\cite{manber1994algorithm}, for a Bloom filter variant divided in pages (essentially, a blocked Bloom filter with typically large blocks), and a formula for the original Bloom filters was derived more recently~\cite{Grandi2018}.